fishjam-dev/book/src/bugs/socket_buffer/socket_buffer.md

-# Too small socket buffer a.k.a. packet loss in a local network
+# Packet loss in a local network

 ## The problem